-Yes, I’ve worked as content Writer for multiple agencies.
+Yes, I’ve worked as a content Writer for multiple agencies.
 I’ve worked as an SEO Manager for a bunch as well.
 I do client work all the time.
-The experience was good, I learned an about work politics, how to manage funds, how to deal with a sudden holiday that employees take, how to keep your employees happy or basically how to manage a company effectively.
-Normally, if someone taught me all, they’d have charged a lot.
+The experience was good, I learned about work politics, how to manage funds, how to deal with a sudden holiday that employees take, how to keep your employees happy or basically how to manage a company effectively.
+Normally, if someone taught me all, they’d have changed a lot.
 It’s always better to see practical than learning theory.
-Teach me all swimming tricks, as long as I don’t see you swimming, I am not going to use any of those.
+Teach me all the swimming tricks, as long as I don’t see you swimming, I am not going to use any of those.

 So without wasting much time, let us know about your dream and how you are making it a reality as a startup?

 My dream is to establish Scribbify a PR agency.
 I am turning into a reality by establishing it as a content marketing agency and growing it from there.
 We have tons of websites, and from next year, I am also going to focus on Social media.
 We’re doing everything to grab control of a large chunk of people.